An official website of the European Union. See all European Institutions

-Political and economic relations between the European Union and Chile are defined by their association agreement, which has been in force since 2003 for the trade part and since 2005 as a whole.
-This association covers the main aspects of bilateral relations: political dialogue, trade and cooperation.
+Political and economic relations between the European Union and Chile are defined by their Association Agreement, which has been in force since 2003.
+This Agreement covers the main aspects of bilateral relations: political dialogue, trade and cooperation.

 Chile is a key partner of the EU with which the EU shares fundamental values concerning freedom, democracy and the defence of human rights.
 We are partners in the support of the multilateral system and we work together in the fight against climate change, to preserve our Ocean and towards the fulfillment of the sustainable development Agenda.
 Chile attracts substantial European investment and maintains strong cultural and historical links with Europe.

 The excellent relationship between the European Union and Chile covers a wide range of contacts, coordination and dialogue in the areas of politics, trade and cooperation, which were strengthened by the bilateral Association Agreement signed in 2002.